 Table of Contents

-Pavement paint that stays put without fading or peeling is important to anyone who is marking parking lot lines.
 After all the work you put into line striping, the last thing you want is to see those lines deteriorate within weeks.
 In the long run, you need to make sure you get the right product for the job.

-Carefully reading labels is always your best bet.
-The key term to look for is ‘traffic paint’.
-That should be front and center on the packaging.
-This is very important as pavement paint is designed to last on hard surfaces.
-If you try to use another kind of product for parking lot lines, you’ll end up with fading, peeling, and early wear.
+If you try to use another kind of product for parking lot lines (such as regular interior paint), you’ll end up with fading, peeling and early wear.
 In short, it’s a complete waste of time and money.

 FREE DOWNLOAD!